 Gut bacterial community members are differentially abundant in streptomycin-treated mice resistant to colonization.
 Although there were no significant differences in diversity at the time of challenge, we next investigated how the individual bacterial populations were different in the uncolonized streptomycin-treated mice pre-treated with FCT.
 We used linear discriminant analysis (LDA) effect size (LEfSe) analysis to identify OTUs within the fecal bacterial communities from the streptomycin-treated mice that were differentially abundant between uncolonized and colonized mice.
 The antibiotic treatment significantly altered 99 OTUs (Figure S5), but on the day of C. difficile challenge only 7 OTUs were differentially abundant between colonized and uncolonized communities (Figure 5A).
 Communities resistant to C. difficile colonization had more abundant populations of OTUs related to Akkermansia, Clostridiales, Olsenella, and Porphyromonadaceae and less abundant populations of an OTU related to Enterobacteriaceae.
 Thus, a small portion of OTUs, relative to the changes due to streptomycin treatment, were differentially abundant in mice that resisted C. difficile colonization compared to those that were colonized.

 Murine gut bacterial communities that cleared C. difficile colonization were more similar to the initial community.
 To better understand the differences in streptomycin-treated murine fecal community that contributed to C. difficile clearance, we compared the communities that cleared C. difficile to those that did not at the time of challenge and 10 days post infection.
 Communities from mice that cleared colonization were more similar to their initial community at the end of the experiment than the mice that remained colonized (Figure S4).
 At the time of C. difficile challenge, 9 OTUs were differentially abundant between communities that remained colonized to those that cleared colonization (Figure 5B).
 Communities that cleared C. difficile colonization had more abundant populations of OTUs related to Porphyromonadaceae and Lachnospiraceae and less abundant populations of OTUs related to Acetatifactor, Lachnospiraceae, Olsenella, Porphyromonadaceae, and Salmonella.
 At the end of the experiment, 29 of the 34 differentially abundant OTUs were more abundant in the mice that were able to clear the colonization (Figure 5C).
 The relative abundance of OTUs related to Acetatifactor, Anaeroplasma, Enterococcus, Lachnospiraceae, Lactobacillus, Porphyromonadaceae, and Ruminococcaceae were higher in communities that cleared, recovering in abundance from the streptomycin treatment.
 Multiple OTUs related to Lachnospiraceae and Porphyromonadaceae (N = 14 and N = 5, respectively) were significant and accounted for greater portions of the community (more than 10%).
 However one Porphyromonadaceae population (OTU 5) and two Lachnospiraceae related populations (OTU 40 and 95) were more abundant in the mice that remain colonized.
-Thus, the more the gut bacterial members returned to their initial abundance, there was a greater likelihood of clearing C. difficile.
+Thus, as more of the gut bacterial members returned to their initial abundance, there was a greater likelihood of clearing C. difficile.